gysel/camel-jobs/readme.md

-`camel-jobs` was developed as part of a semester thesis at [HSR](http://www.hsr.ch) by [Michael Gysel](https://github.com/gysel) and [Lukas Koelbener](https://github.com/koelbener) and aims to enhance Apache Camel with additional components so that it can be used as an integration job engine.
+`camel-jobs` was developed as part of a semester thesis at [HSR](http://www.hsr.ch) by [Michael Gysel](https://github.com/gysel) and [Lukas Koelbener](https://github.com/koelbener).
+It aims to enhance Apache Camel with additional components so that it can be used as an integration job engine.

 `camel-jobs` does currently not provide stable releases.
 Hopefully this will change in the near future.